 2).
 Key documents:

 These are the papers, or even websites, that contain the most relevant information about your project area.
-A brief description (2 -4 lines) of each paper and how it relates to the study.
-These listings should be ordered from the more preferred document at the beginning to the lesser preferred at the end of this section.
-You should also mention other supportive documents that may follow in part three of the literature review.
-These documents should be expressed in a bibliographic form matching the journal of your choice (bibliographic notation precedes the 2-4 line description).
+A brief description (2 – 4 lines) of each paper and how it relates to the study.
+These listings should be ordered from the more preferred document at the beginning to the lesser preferred one at the end of this section.
+You should also mention other supportive documents that may follow in part three of the proposal.
+These documents should be expressed in a bibliographic form matching a journal of your choice (bibliographic notation precedes the 2-4 line description).
 The specific line(s) with the bibliographic information should be single-spaced.

 3).
 Lesser informative but supportive documents or web pages:

 List these contributions in the same bibliographic format as your preferred journal.
 There is no need to attach any comments to these contributions and they should be sorted alphabetically.